mercadopago/cart-prestashop-6/mercadopago/README.md

 *Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay and Venezuela*

 <a name="requirements"></a>
-## Requirements ##
+## Requirements
-Basically, the requirements of this plugin are same as you need to run WooCommerce.
+Basically, the requirements of this plugin are same as you need to run Prestashop.
 Your machine should have:

 **Platforms**